 The Government is keen on fostering prudent management of public resources in order to support inclusive green growth and development.
 Budget implementation in the first quarter of the FY 2024/25 was impeded by: protests that led to a slowdown of economic activities; the withdrawal of Finance Bill 2024 that was expected to raise an additional revenue amounting to Ksh 344.3 billion; and the implementation of the Collective Bargaining Agreements has continued to put pressure on the expenditures.
 Revenue shortfalls and emerging expenditures pressures is affecting our ability to execute the FY 2024/25 budget in a timely manner leading to cash flow challenges and associated build-up in unpaid bills.
-To ensure seamless implementation of the FY 2024/25 budget and safeguard the fiscal consolidation plan, the fiscal framework for FY 2024/25 budget was revised downwards through the Supplementary Estimates No. I taking into account the lower base effect following the preliminary actual outcome for FY 2023/24.
-Additionally, while preparing this budget, all proposed Ministries, Departments and Agencies (MDAs) budgets for FY 2025/26 have been scrutinized carefully to ensure quality and alignment to the Government's Bottom - Up Economic Transformation Agenda as outlined in this BPS and the Fourth Medium Term Plan and other strategic interventions of national interest.
+To ensure seamless implementation of the FY 2024/25 budget was revised downwards through the Supplementary Estimates No. I taking into account the lower base effect following the preliminary actual outcome for FY 2023/24.
+Additionally, while preparing this budget, all proposed Ministries, Departments and Agencies (MDAs) budgets for FY 2025/26 have been scrutinized carefully to ensure quality and, alignment to the Government's Bottom - Up Economic Transformation Agenda as outlined in this BPS and the Fourth Medium Term Plan and other strategic interventions of national interest.